 - Reduce workload with fewer production parts to order and manage

 - Increase focus on what customers do best

-3D printing is the process of building parts by joining material layer by layer from a CAD file.
+3D printing, another service supporting contract manufacturing, is the process of building parts by joining material layer by layer from a CAD file.
 TTH offers different technologies from Stereolithography (SLA), Fused Deposition Modeling (FDM), Selective Laser Sintering (SLS), Polyjet, Continuous Light Interface Production (CLIP) and Direct Metal Laser Sintering (DMLS) that can handle projects from fit and function to finished and painted trade show samples.

 Additive manufacturing is using the 3D printing processes to create end use production parts.
 TTH currently produces hundreds of parts for production using SLA, FDM, SLS, DMLS and Carbon CLIP.
 Most industries use additive manufacturing for custom one-off production parts and low to medium volume production from 10 to 20,000 parts per year.

 Enabled by Carbon’s proprietary CLIP Technology, Digital Light Synthesis (DLS) uses digital light projection, oxygen permeable optics and programmable liquid resins to produce parts.
 TTH uses the CLIP technology predominantly for producing additive manufactured parts because of the quality of engineering grade polyurethane materials; the isotropic, injection mold-like finished parts; speed; and cost economics.

 Urethane molding offers a cost-effective alternative when you need multiple prototypes that require production material performance or low volume production parts.
 Its entry costs into production are relatively low and have fast turnaround times – often within one or two weeks.
 Urethane molding is commonly used in low volume production of large plastic housing enclosures because of the low tooling costs.